-- Institutional quotas (used in previous years) are being eliminated for RTI applications, therefore UBC researchers will no longer be required to submit an RTI pre-selection application (to SPARC in mid-September).
+- Institutional quotas (used in previous years) are being eliminated for RTI applications, therefore UBC researchers will no longer be required to submit an RTI pre-selection application.

 - The RTI competition is open to all eligible Canadian university researchers.
 However, researchers are permitted by NSERC to participate in only one RTI application per competition, either as an applicant or a co-applicant, but not both.

-NSERC will hold an English webinar for RTI applicants on Thursday, September 14, from 10am - 12 noon [Pacific time] (French sessions also available).
+NSERC will hold English language webinars for RTI applicants on Thursday, August 30th, and Thursday, September 13th, 2018 from 10am - 12 noon [Pacific time] (French sessions also available).
 NSERC's webinar slides are available via the "NSERC RTI External Resources" tab below.

 Detailed Reviews are being offered for well-developed draft RTI applications, on a first-come/first-served basis.
-Please contact Sophia van Hees by the registration deadline of: Wednesday, September 20, 2017, for more information.
+Please contact Mika Johnson by the registration deadline of: Wednesday, September 20, 2018, for more information.

 - Permissible requested amount: between $7,001. and $150,000. (one time award)

 - Total net cost of equipment being purchased must be less than $250,000. (additional funding must be in place and confirmed at time of application)

 - Applicants must hold active NSERC research grant, or presently be applying for an NSERC grant

 - Proposal can include items that form a comprehensive system intended to support a single or multiple research programs